HaydenGillyon/GroupProject2022/README.md

 From here just create an account or sign in to an existing one, explore, and enjoy!

 NOTE: To test joining with multiple players, use different browsers to ensure sessions do not overwrite each other.

+# GameMaster Mode
+To view the mode of GameMaster, a user with elevated rights who can manage all data, such as games, user accounts, and players, first create the GameMaster's credentials with the following command:

+        python manage.py createsuperuser

+Next, to log in, simply go to the app's URL followed by '/admin'.
+This will be either [local](http://127.0.0.1:8000/admin) or [deployed](https://hide-to-survive-app.nw.r.appspot.com/admin).